mirglindin-72l/mysteria5/README.md

 # mysteria5

-A P2P messenger, mostly written in TCL scripting language with some C (critcl) wrappers for outside libraries.
+A P2P messenger, mostly written in TCL scripting language with some C (initially critcl, now shlibs) wrappers for outside libraries.

 i2pd, tcl/tk, libsodium, portaudio, libopus are used, of other things.